Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reobal30/index.md

 Geranium, patchouli, sage, clary sage and ylang ylang are all richly scented, earthy oils.
 They all help to return your nervous system to equilibrium.

-This blend can also be helpful when feelings of uncertainty can impact emotional stability, in situations such as meeting new people, travelling long distances, or in periods of major change.
+This blend can also be helpful when feelings of uncertainty can impact emotional stability, in situations such as meeting new people, travelling long distances, difficult or challenging situations, or in periods of major change.

 A pleasant and versatile blend to use.
 Its one of our favourites.